-Step 1 Choose Configuration > Device Setup > Interface Settings > Interfaces.
-Step 2 Choose the interface row, and click Edit.
-The Ec lit Interface dialog box appears with the General tab selected.
-Step 3 In the Interface Name field, enter a name up to 48 characters in length.
-Step 4 In the Security level field, enter a level between 0 (lowest) and 100 (highest).
-Step 5 (Optional) To set this interface as a management-only interface, check the Dedicate this interface to management-only check box.
-Throug h traffic is not accepted on a management-only interface.
+- Step 1 Choose Configuration > Device Setup > Interface Settings > Interfaces. - Step 2 Choose the interface row, and click Edit.

+- Step 3 In the Interface Name field, enter a name up to 48 characters in length. - Step 4 In the Security level field, enter a level between 0 (lowest) and 100 (highest). - Step 5 (Optional) To set this interface as a management-only interface, check the Dedicate this interface to management-only check box.

+Through traffic is not accepted on a management-only interface.

 Note The Channel Group field is read-only and indicates if the interface is part of an EtherChannel.

-Step 6 If the in nterface is not already enabled, check the Enable Interface check box.
-Step 7 To set the IP address, use one of the following options.
+- Step 6 If the interface is not already enabled, check the Enable Interface check box. - Step 7 To set the IP address, use one of the following options.

-- Note For failover and clustering, you must set the IP address manually; DHCP and PPPoE are not supported. - To set the IP address manually, click the Use Static IP radio button and enter the IP address and mask.
+Note For failover and clustering, you must set the IP address manually; DHCP and PPPoE are not supported.

+• To set the IP address manually, click the Use Static IP radio button and enter the IP address and mask.